dalto135/DineOrDash/README.md

 ![Dine Or Dash GIF Master](https://user-images.githubusercontent.com/74032335/111031196-42165f80-83d4-11eb-828f-278e7b8efd96.gif)

 ## Description
-Webpage allows the user to choose a main dish based on their zip code, then compare a recipe and a restaurant to see if the user would like to dine in or eat out at a restaurant of their choice.
+A webpage that prompts the user to enter a food dish and location, and displays a list of recipies and local restaurants that match their dish.
+The user may then decide if they would like to "Dine in" with a recipe, or "Dash out" at one of the restaurants offering their desired dish.
 The webpage will locally store the user’s recent searches and selections.

 ## User-Story
 ```